Kei-Shiro/Kei-Shiro/README.md

 # Welcome to My GitHub 🤗

 ## About Me
 I am a developer specializing in **web development, databases, and networking**.
-I work with languages like **PHP, Java, C#, Python, and C**, using frameworks such as **Flight PHP, Laravel, Bootstrap, JavaFX, .NET, Django, and Flask** to create dynamic applications.
+I work with languages like **PHP, Java, C#, Python, C++, VB, Java Script and C**, using frameworks such as **Flight PHP, Laravel, Bootstrap, JavaFX, .NET, Django, and Flask** to create dynamic applications.
 I also explore **algorithms and applied mathematics**.

 ## Skills & Interests
 - **Web Development:** Backend & frontend with PHP, MySQL, Bootstrap, Laravel, Django, and Flask.